kripken/ammo.js/README.markdown

   * Make sure it passes all automatic tests using  python test.py (That uses builds/temp.js by default, you can also pass a flag saying which build to use.)
+Note that it uses SpiderMonkey by default, see the script contents for details.

   * Make sure that the stress test benchmark did not regress compared to the old build.
 That number is printed out at the